php-dev-br/laravel-doc-pt-br/helpers.md

     abort_if(!
 Auth::user()->isAdmin(), 403);

-Like the `abort` method, you may also provide the exception's response text as the third argument and an array of custom response headers as the fourth argument to the function.
+Like the `abort` method, you may also provide the exception's response text as the third argument and an array of custom response headers as the fourth argument.

 <a name="method-abort-unless"></a>
 #### `abort_unless()` {.collection-method}